apache/skywalking/docs/en/protocols/README.md

 [Cross Process Correlation Headers Protocol v1](Skywalking-Cross-Process-Correlation-Headers-Protocol-v1.md) is a new in-wire context propagation protocol which is additional and optional.
 Please read SkyWalking language agents documentation to see whether it is supported.

 - **Trace Data Protocol** is an out-of-wire data format.
-Agent/SDK uses this to send traces to SSkyWalking OAP server.
+Agent/SDK uses this to send traces to SkyWalking OAP server.

 [SkyWalking Trace Data Protocol v3](Trace-Data-Protocol-v3.md) defines the communication method and format between the agent and backend.